practicalli/spacemacs/testing/unit-testing/cider-test-deps-edn-projects.md

 ## Configuration for Unit Testing deps.edn projects
 To use the CIDER test runner with `deps.edn` projects, the `test` directory needs to be on the classpath.

-The recommended approach is to include the test path as an alias.
-Then that alias is included in the command to start the REPL (e.g. `cider-jack-in-clj`)
+The recommended approach is to include the test path via an alias, which avoids including all the test files when packaging the project.

+The alias is included in the command to start the REPL (e.g. `cider-jack-in-clj`).

 ```clojure
 :aliases